Rep. Gosar posts anime video showing him striking Biden, Ocasio-Cortez - NewsBreak

 Rep. Gosar posts anime video showing him striking Biden, Ocasio-Cortez

-( The Hill ) — Rep. Paul Gosar , R-Ariz., tweeted a photo-manipulated, animated video Sunday that shows a likeness of him striking Rep. Alexandria Ocasio-Cortez , D-N.Y., and running at President Joe Biden while armed with two swords, sparking outrage from Twitter users who said keeping the post up violates the social media platform’s rules.
+Rep. Paul Gosar (R-Ariz.) tweeted a photo-manipulated, animated video Sunday that shows a likeness of him striking Rep. Alexandria Ocasio-Cortez (D-N.Y.) and running at President Biden while armed with two swords, sparking outrage from Twitter users who said keeping the post up violates the social media platform's rules.

 The Arizona Republican tweeted out the video with the caption "Any anime fans out there?"

-Armed with swords, an animated version of Gosar then appears with the title “attack of immigrants,” as he, along with anime versions of fellow conservative Republican Reps.
-Marjorie Taylor Greene , of Georgia, and Lauren Bobert, of Colorado, seemingly attack a giant in the back with Ocasio-Cortez’s face edited onto it.
+Armed with swords, an animated version of Gosar then appears with the title "attack of immigrants," as he, along with anime versions of fellow conservative Republican Reps.
+Marjorie Taylor Greene (Ga.) and Lauren Bobert (Colo.), seemingly attack a giant in the back with Ocasio-Cortez's face edited onto it.

 The video is inspired by Japanese manga "Attack on Titan" created by Hajime Isayama.